Wyvernhead/matrix-rotation/README.md

 ## How to use

-- Create input CSV file, e.g. `input.csv`
+- Create input CSV file, e.g. `input.csv`.
+You can use existing `example-input.csv` as an example.
 - Run command `node cli.js %path_to_input_file_here` with actual relative path to your input file
 - Or run `node cli.js %path_to_input_file_here > %path_to_output_file` with actual relative paths to input and
   output files